andrea-nisco/andrea-nisco/README.md

 # Andrea Nisco - Software Engineer

 ## 👋 About Me
 Hello!
-I'm Andrea, a 24-year-old software engineering master's student at the Alma Mater Studiorum - University of Bologna, currently based in Bologna, with a bachelor's degree from the University of Benevento (Università del Sannio).
+I'm Andrea, a 24-year-old software engineering master's student at the Alma Mater Studiorum - University of Bologna, with a bachelor's degree from the University of Benevento (Università del Sannio).
 I am currently engaged in various projects, focusing on areas such as cybersecurity solutions, mobile app development, and videogame creation.

 ## 🚀 Last Project: Deception Generator Component
 This is a sophisticated system designed to create dummy data for deceiving cyber attacks.
 This project, incorporates technologies like Docker, Postgres, and Keycloak on a Linux platform.